exercism/gleam/exercises/practice/strain/.docs/instructions.md

 ## Restrictions

 Keep your hands off that filter/reject/whatchamacallit functionality provided by your standard library!
+So you best avoid to `import gleam/list`.
 Solve this one yourself using other basic tools instead.